 Thunder vs Pacers Odds, Spread, and Total

-The Oklahoma City Thunder look to steal Game 3 on the road and reclaim home-court advantage in their best-of-seven NBA Finals matchup against the Indiana Pacers.
-The Thunder won Game…
+The Oklahoma City Thunder look to steal Game 4 on the road and turn this into a best-of-three series, with home court advantage back in their favor.
+The Thunder lost…

-The Oklahoma City Thunder look to steal Game 3 on the road and reclaim home-court advantage in their best-of-seven NBA Finals matchup against the Indiana Pacers.
+The Oklahoma City Thunder look to steal Game 4 on the road and turn this into a best-of-three series, with home court advantage back in their favor.

-The Thunder won Game 2 at home, 123–107.
-OKC built an 18-point halftime lead and never looked back.
-They shot 48% from the field, made 14 three-pointers, and had a +10 advantage in made free throws.
-The Thunder controlled most of the key categories, and Shai Gilgeous-Alexander led the way with 34 points.
+The Thunder lost Game 3 on the road, 116-107.
+OKC had a strong first quarter, and the offense remained consistent until the fourth quarter, where they were outscored 32-18.
+The Thunder shot 46% from the field, made 10 three-pointers, and converted 23 free throws.
+Points in the paint were fairly even, but OKC needs to limit the turnovers.
+Jalen Williams led the team in scoring with 26 points.

-The Pacers will look to protect home court and avoid falling behind early, which has been a recurring issue.
-Indiana is fortunate not to be down 0–2 in the series, having only led for 0.3 seconds in Game 1.
-In Game 2, they shot 45% from the field, also made 14 threes, and even had more depth scoring than OKC.
-However, the Thunder's improved shooting efficiency and Indiana's continued turnover problems made the difference.
-Tyrese Haliburton led the Pacers with 17 points and will look to deliver another clutch performance in Game 3.
+The Indiana Pacers look to take a 3-1 series lead and move one win away from capturing their first NBA Championship.
+Indiana tightened up its defense just enough and shot 51% from the field.
+Despite a slow start, the Pacers closed both halves strong.
+Indiana did what it usually does, and that is winning the critical moments and seizing momentum at the right time.
+Bennedict Mathurin led the team in scoring with 27 points, and the Pacers got a boost from their depth scoring.

 Spread